atwing/atwing.github.io/_posts/2017-07-24-assistant-on-pi.markdown

 - execute shell commands with Google Assistant, IFTTT and Home Assistant
 - switch on/off devices connect directly to wall plug and ceiling lights using relay modules

 If you want to use this post as a guide or inspiration for your own projects, I am going to assume that you are already somewhat familiar with Linux systems and the Raspberry Pi, although I will try to not leave out any details on what I did.
+Alright, let's get right to it!

+[IMAGE: google assistant + raspberry pi]

+To start off, we first need to install the Google Assistant on a Raspberry Pi.
+Google provides a great guide for the installation: Link